l-Fingon-l/ReplayMap-Fixer/README.md

 ### A few notes on implementation
 This tool uses a legacy code of [my old replay-parser](https://github.com/l-Fingon-l/ReplayParser) as it's core.
-That code is quite old a pretty ugly (and I have even got into some trouble while trying to recall what was my year-old code designed to do) but it is incredibly fast and it does it's job.
+That code is quite old a pretty ugly (and I have even got into some trouble while trying to recall what was my year-old code designed to do) but it is incredibly fast and it does its job.
-There were made some edits and a couple of optimizations added, though.
+Some edits were made and a couple of optimizations were added, though.

 ---
 A fixer for Warcraft III patch 1.32.10 Netease (.nwg) replays, broken by official 1.32.10.17734 patch.